 Students enroll in a 6-credit course in Modern Standard Arabic and a 1-credit course in Colloquial Moroccan Arabic.
 Courses in Modern Standard Arabic are available in levels beginning through advanced; the 1-credit course in Colloquial Moroccan Arabic is at the beginning level.

-The language prorequistie for the Arabic langauge track varies based on your intended level of study.
+The language prerequistie for the Arabic language track varies based on your intended level of study.

 This is a list of planned course offerings.
 After you are accepted, you will see a list of final course offerings in your MyIESabroad account.